Miami Seahawks: History

-The Seahawks hired Iowa Pre-Flight Seahawks coach Jack Meagher as head coach.
+The Seahawks hired Iowa Pre-Flight Seahawks coach Jack Meagher as head coach and former Washington Redskins general manager Jack Espey as GM.
 Their schedule was quite difficult from the beginning: they played seven of their first eight games on the road.
-Their first game was a harbinger of things to come, with a 44-0 thrashing at the hands of the Cleveland Browns.
+Their first game was a harbinger of things to come, with a 44–0 thrashing at the hands of the Cleveland Browns.

-By the time of their first home game, they had a record of 0-3-0, leading local papers to describe them as "woefully inept".
+By the time of their first home game, they had a record of 0–3–0, leading local papers to describe them as "woefully inept".
 Meagher resigned on October 22 after winning just one of his first six games, with assistant Hamp Pool, the captain of the 1940 and 1941 Chicago Bears NFL championship teams, being forced to take over as head coach.